2024 Clinical Outcomes + Key Findings

 1. Dieting – How much someone, motivated by a desire to be thinner, scrutinizes calorie content, carbohydrates, and sugar content.

-2. Bulimia and Food Preoccupation – Someone’s tendency to purge after meals and excessive food-related thinking.
+2. Bulimia + Food Preoccupation – Someone’s tendency to purge after meals and excessive food-related thinking.

 3. Oral Control– A person’s tendency toward needing less self-control over their eating.